martinanderson/martinanderson/README.md

 **Might you have a use for a developer like me?** :)

 I've been building on different tech since the birth of the modern Internet.
 I have a well equipped home office for remote work and can get to work at a moments notice.
-Just take a deepdive into your project and stacks and get to work.
-I am relativly modest, speak what I think, dedicated, pay attention to details and take pride in my code.
+I'm relativly modest, speak what I think, dedicated, pay attention to details and take pride in my code.

 - 💞️ Please contact me if you think that I can be a useful member in your team.
 - 📫 Best way to reach me is by e-mail martin@all-tec.ee